mcgrathb89/MVC-Entity-Framework-CRUD/README.md

 # MVC-Entity-Framework-CRUD
-Learned Entity framework (code first) teachniques here - https://www.youtube.com/watch?v=Ep0sFH-2nMQ connected to a SQL 2017 server for the database opperations.
+Learned Entity framework (code first) teachniques here - https://www.youtube.com/watch?v=Ep0sFH-2nMQ and connected to a SQL 2017 server for the database opperations.

 The following demonstrates the created folder structure and classes along with the pruposes of those classes: